hubzaj/browser-network-interception/README.md

 * Run from IDE (PyCharm - recommended).
 Tests are located at `tests/`
 * Run from command line using make e.g. `poetry run browser-tests`
 * Run from command line e.g. `poetry run pytest -n auto -m browser`

-Tests can be also executed on Kubernetes cluster as a job.
+* [CI/CD] Tests can be also executed on Kubernetes cluster as a job.
 This is handy when the whole infrastructure (devint/qa/prod environments) relays on k8s.

-Play locally with minikube (https://minikube.sigs.k8s.io/docs/start/).
+  * Additionally, you can play with it on your local machine by using [minikube](https://minikube.sigs.k8s.io/docs/start/).
-K8s configuration is managed by Helm Charts (https://helm.sh/docs/intro/cheatsheet/).
+  K8s configuration is managed by [Helm Charts](https://helm.sh/docs/intro/cheatsheet/).

 ## Configuration
 Configuration is designed in a way to be controlled by environment variables.